waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 1.  **IMMEDIATE MAINTENANCE:** All data management (notepad, markers) and tool/agent refinement is the HIGHEST priority and MUST be performed in the same turn a need is identified.
 2.  **PROACTIVE AUTOMATION:** Before any complex or repetitive task, I must first consider automating it with a tool or agent.
 If one doesn't exist, creating it is the new priority.
 3.  **TRUST, BUT REFINE:** I must trust the outputs of my agents and system data.
 If an agent or tool is suboptimal, I must prioritize refining it immediately.
 A tool's error message about its inputs is a reflection of my data quality, not a flaw in the tool.
+4.  **TRUST GAME STATE OVER TOOLS:** If a tool's output (e.g., 'no path found') contradicts the Game State Information (e.g., a listed reachable warp), my assumption must be that the tool is wrong.
+I must prioritize debugging the tool instead of repeatedly trusting its faulty output.
-4.  **ABANDON FAILED HYPOTHESES:** If a strategy fails repeatedly, I must recognize the pattern, document it, and pivot to a new approach.
+5.  **ABANDON FAILED HYPOTHESES:** If a strategy fails repeatedly, I must recognize the pattern, document it, and pivot to a new approach.
 I must not get stuck on a single solution and be flexible.

 ## B. Key Lessons & Recurring Failures
 - **Positional & Data Awareness:** I must verify my current coordinates, turn number, and system-provided data from the Game State Information *before* every action and trust it over my own manual assessment.
 - **System vs. Local Reachability:** System warnings about 'reachable' tiles/warps are a global check for the entire map and may not reflect what is reachable from my current partitioned location.
-- **System vs. Local Reachability:** System warnings about "reachable" tiles/warps are a global check for the entire map and may not reflect what is reachable from my current partitioned location.
 - **Confirmation Bias in Problem-Solving:** My biggest failure is assuming my code is wrong when a tool fails, instead of testing the hypothesis that my input data is wrong.
 I must verify data quality first before debugging code.
+A specific example is when my pathfinder correctly identified Cerulean Cave B1F as partitioned, but I assumed the tool was bugged because the global 'reachable unseen tiles' count was non-zero.
+I wasted many turns debugging a correct tool instead of questioning my interpretation of the data.
 - **Notepad Precision:** Repeated failures with `notepad_edit` `replace` operations highlight a need for greater precision.
 I must use the system's suggestions and be exact with `old_text` to ensure critical updates are performed on the first attempt.

 # II.
 Game Mechanics & World Data

+## A. Tile Mechanics
+- **ground:** Standard walkable tile.
+- **elevated_ground:** Walkable tile at a different elevation.
+Cannot be accessed from `ground` directly.
+- **steps:** The only tile type that allows movement between `ground` and `elevated_ground`.
+- **ladder_up / ladder_down:** Warps between floors.
+- **impassable:** Walls, rocks, etc. Cannot be entered.
+- **water:** Can only be crossed with Surf.

 ## B. Interaction Rules & Game Systems
 - **1x1 Warp Tiles:** To re-use a 1x1 warp tile after arriving on it, you must step off the tile onto an adjacent ground tile, then step back on.
+- **Non-Instant Warps:** Some 1x1 warps are not instant.
+After stepping on the warp tile, you must press the directional button that moves you *into* the building's impassable boundary to trigger the warp.
+- **Decorative Grass (Celadon Dept. Store):** The small grass patches inside the Celadon Department Store are impassable and act as walls, despite the 'grass' tile type sometimes being traversable outdoors.

 ## C. Solved Puzzles
 - **Snorlax (Routes 11 & 12):** Awakened using the POKé FLUTE from the ITEM menu.